DIRECTIVE 2014/53 / EU OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL 16 April 2014

-In date 22.05.2014 the official journal published the new European Directive 2014/53 enacted by Parliament and the European Council and given to radio equipment that broadcast, emit or receive radio waves radio communication purposes or intentionally radio determination and systematically using the radio spectrum.
+In data 22.05.2014 the Official Journal published the new European directive 2014/53 issued by the European Parliament and the Council and addressed to radio equipment broadcasting, intentionally emit or receive radio waves for radio communication purposes or radio determination and systematically using the radio spectrum.

-1 – This transmitter must not cause harmful interference and unwanted emissions of radio waves (in adjacent channels) should be limited to a level that, the State of technological progress achieved, to avoid harmful interference,.
+1 – The transmitter must not cause harmful interference and unwanted radio wave emissions (in adjacent channels) should be limited to a level that, the state of technological progress achieved, allows to avoid harmful interference.

-2 – The receiver, When present, must possess a level of performance that allows a regolarefuznionamento and protect him from the risk of harmful interference (shared channels and adjacent).
+2 – The receiver, when this, It must possess a level of performance that allows a regolarefuznionamento and protect him from the risk of harmful interference (shared channels and adjacent).

-3 – The ability of the receiver is considered to be an important factor to ensure the efficient use of radio spectrum: It must have adequate resistance against harmful interference and unwanted signals.
+3 – The receiver's reception capability is considered an important factor in ensuring the efficient use of spectrum: it must have an adequate resistance against harmful and unwanted interference signals.

-4 – Interoperability between radio equipment and accessories, for particular categories or classes, must provide a standard (Chargers) in order to reduce the accumulation of waste and unnecessary costs.
+4 – Interoperability between radio equipment and accessories, for particular categories or classes, It must provide a standard (battery charger) in order to reduce the accumulation of electronic waste and unnecessary costs.

-5 – The protection of personal data and privacy of users of radio equipment and the protection of fraud, need improvement through the development of appropriate features implemented in products.
+5 – The protection of personal data and privacy of users of radio equipment as well as the protection of fraud, They must be improved through the development of appropriate features implemented in products.

-6 – The equipment must support access to emergency services as well as the design must include the development for easy use even by people with disabilities.
+6 – The equipment must support access to emergency services and the design must include the development for easy use even by people with disabilities.

-7 – Ability to upload or modify software only if the equipment is not compromised.
+7 – Ability to upload or change software if the equipment conforms is not compromised.

-8 – Registration requirement in a centralized system of radio equipment intended for placing on the market in order to increase the efficiency and effectiveness of market surveillance and help raise the level of compliance with this directive.
-This requirement entails additional costs for economic operators and should therefore be introduced only for categories of radio equipment for which has not yet been reached a high degree of compliance.
+8 – Registration requirement for a centralized system of radio equipment to be placed on the market to increase the efficiency and effectiveness of market surveillance and to help raise the level of compliance with this Directive.
+This obligation entails additional burdens on economic operators and should therefore be introduced only for the categories of radio equipment for which you have not yet achieved a high level of compliance.

-10 – For the purpose of promotion, demonstration activities within the exhibitions, exhibitions and events is possible to exhibit radio equipment not complying with this directive and which cannot be placed on the market provided that exhibitors should ensure that both provided a sufficient level of information to the public.
+10 – For the purposes of promotion, of demonstration in fairs, exhibitions and events it is possible to exhibit radio equipment not conforming to this Directive and can not be placed on the market provided that the exhibitors guarantee that it provided a sufficient level of information to the public.